 - 1 teaspoon baking powder

 - 1/2 teaspoon baking soda

 - 3 medium over-ripe bananas mashed

-In a medium bowl, combine the dry ingredients.
+- In a medium bowl, combine the flour, cinnamon, baking powder, baking soda, and salt.
 Set aside.

-In the bowl of a stand mixer, cream together the butter and sugar until light and fluffy.
-Beat in the eggs one at a time.
+- In a large bowl, cream together the butter and sugars with an electric mixer until light and fluffy.
+Beat in the eggs and vanilla until combined.
 Mix in the bananas.

-Slowly add the dry ingredients to the wet and mix until just combined.
+- Slowly add the dry ingredients to the wet and stir until just combined.